smu160/PvsNP/README.md

 =======
 <img src="python_action_potential.png" width="500" align="right">

-<b>P</b>ython <b>v</b>s. <b>N</b>euro-<b>P</b>hysiological data is a computational toolbox for reproducible analysis and visualization of neurophysiological data.

-PvsNP serves as a toolbox for:
+<b>P</b>ython <b>v</b>s. <b>N</b>euro-<b>P</b>hysiological (PvsNP) serves as a toolbox for:
-* Statistical Testing of neuron classification by behavior.
+* Statistical analysis of neurophysiological data, including but not limited to cell selectivity, place cell analysis, and etc.
 * Graph Theoretical Analysis of networks of neurons.
-* Data Visualization tool -- see the "full picture" of the data garnered from experiments with integration of calcium imaging movies, behavioral videos, and data processing results.
+* [Data Visualization tool](https://github.com/smu160/PvsNP/tree/master/gui) - see the "full picture" of the data garnered from experiments with integration of calcium imaging movies, behavioral videos, and data processing results.
 * Deconvolution of calcium imaging data.
 (Deprecated)

 For any feature requests, feel free to [create an issue](https://help.github.com/articles/creating-an-issue/).